corsc/Beyond-Effective-Go/README.md

 | 7       | Improving your Development Productivity           | Editing | Pre-order link coming soon! |
 | 8       | Examining Unusual Patterns for Go                 | Editing | Pre-order link coming soon! |
 | 9       | Metaprogramming                                   | Editing | Pre-order link coming soon! |

+If this content is your kind of thing, consider joining my [Google Group](https://groups.google.com/g/coreys-writing-early-access-team) (very low traffic and no spam).
+Book updates will be posted there.